EdgeTX/edgetx.github.io/docs/index.md

 **CRSF/ELRS telemetry simulation Developer Contest**

 Be the first developer to add support for CRSF/ELRS telemetry simulation to EdgeTX Companion and you will win a Jumper radio (the winner can pick a radio model between Jumper T14, T15, T20, T-ProS in the priced color of his/her choice).
 Contest ends after first successful submission or on 30 September 2024.
-Full contest details and rules can be found here: [https://edgetx.org/contest_crsf_telem_simulation](https://edgetx.org/contest_crsf_telem_simulation)

 ---